For several decades until recently, since a study in the late 1920s, many believed coffee to cause dehydration even when consumed in small amounts.

 When their bodies were used to it, usually after just a few days, the diuretic effect vanished.

 Speaking of net fluid loss, we have to take other elements into account, like additives inside your cup.

 There is an exceptionally wide variety of coffees one can make or find in the market.
 And a lot of different additives, from sweeteners and milk to alcohol, that should by no means be forsaken.

-While a small amount like a couple of teaspoons is harmless, there are coffee beverages in the market that also contain a lot of syrup as well as added sugar.
+While a small amount, like a couple of teaspoons, is harmless, there are coffee beverages on the market that also contain a lot of syrup as well as added sugar.

 Decaffeinated coffee and Dehydration

-Decaffeinated is, in many cases, an exception amongst coffees.
+Decaffeinated coffee is, in many cases, an exception among coffees.